Last updated on January 2nd, 2019 at 12:54 pm

 Bohol, home of the Chocolate Hills.

 Traveling to South Philippines, I would say, was a very new experience for me.
 I visited Dipolog City, in Zamboanga, Mindanao with some local friends to attend a birthday party of one of my friends’ relative.
 Since this was a part of the country that is not very developed just yet, you will see the people with a different culture than that of the rest of the Philippines.
 I would say this is a gap between cities and the provinces of the country.
 People were more innocent, people were aimless and fighting for food when the roasted pig was served and they used their hands eating, and much less posh and formal than the people from the cities.
 This is the interesting part when you’re in a country where people are divided in groups and speaking various dialects (smaller languages only used by a specific group).
 Some have different culture.
 Where I’m staying at (Pampanga), it’s very customary that people are dressed so well, and food served when there’s a visitor almost always involves meat dishes.
 In Ilocos regions of the country (North Luzon), even with visitors, people still serve dishes with vegetables and very little meat.
 Also, the way people clothe are a lot less stylish compared to people in cities (Pampanga, Manila, Cebu).
+For more places in the South Davao and Bacolod.
+Find out the best tourist spots in Cagayan de Oro.

 My Favorite Things to Do in the Philippines